 The goal of relationship marketing is to build loyalty.
 You, as a business owner or marketer, need to build loyalty with your existing customer base so they keep coming back, invest deeper in your business and share positive experiences with others, encouraging them to also become customers.

-Loyalty programs are one way to achieve this.
+Loyalty programs are one of those trends in advertising that lets you achieve this.
 You probably have a wallet full of punch cards telling you that you’ll get a free coffee or sandwich after every ten purchases.
 However, the best loyalty programs give you value each time you shop.
 One example of a solid loyalty program is Target’s REDcard.
 According to Target’s website, the REDcard offers shoppers five percent off purchases both in store and online, more exclusive special items and gifts, free shipping and an additional 30 days for returns and exchanges.

 By offering additional value to loyal customers, you ensure that they keep coming back, which more than makes up for any profit lost from the loyalty program.